ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ### Validate the extracted schema
 1. Log in to the EnterpriseDB migration portal (EMP)
-2. Create a project by clicking `New`, and load the DDL Extractor-generated file for assessment
+2. Create a project by clicking `New`.
+3. Enter a project name, and load the DDL Extractor-generated file for assessment.
+(Note that EMP accepts only single string project names without spaces.)

     ![migration-portal-setup](images/emp-new-project.png)

-3. Click `Create & Assess`.
+4. Click `Create & Assess`.
-4. Fix any issue report by the EMP and make sure you are getting 100% coverage successfully
+5. Fix any issue report by the EMP and make sure you are getting 100% coverage successfully

 ### Migrate your exported converted schema into your EnterpriseDB formation
 Export and deploy the converted schema from migration portal to your provisioned {{site.data.keyword.databases-for-enterprisedb}} formation.